Wutangpatrol/cART-263/PLAYFUL TARGETS FINAL PROJECT/PLAYFUL TARGETS/README.md

 Questions i have and need to figure out :

-Will an ascii filter would slow down the game or maybe crash it ? ____ Should we do it without ASCII and maybe just with some shapes ? ( circle ( x,y,dia) --- points ?
+Will an ascii filter would slow down the game or maybe crash it ?

 Can we implement color tracking inside of an ascii filter ?